7 Great Spring Photography TipsDiscovery Center Team

 4. Bright Sun

-If you’re lucky enough to be in a sunny place for spring break, then you have a great opportunity to take some photos outdoors or on the beach.
-Just remember to use fill flash.
+If you’re taking photographs in a sunny place, remember to use fill flash.
 The bright sun creates harsh shadows – especially if someone is wearing a hat or sunglasses – but forcing your flash to go off even in the bright sun will illuminate those shadowy areas.

 5. More than Flowers!